djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 CREATE CLUSTERED INDEX idx_employee_id ON employees(EmployeeID);
 ```

-**Explanation:**

 - **`CREATE CLUSTERED INDEX idx_employee_id`**: Initiates the creation of a clustered index named `idx_employee_id`.
 - **`ON employees(EmployeeID)`**: Specifies that the index is to be created on the `EmployeeID` column of the `employees` table.

-**Considerations:**
-- **Uniqueness:** Choose a column with unique values to prevent fragmentation.
-- **Primary Key:** Typically applied to primary key columns to ensure data integrity and efficient access.
-- **Storage Impact:** Since it defines the table's storage structure, selecting the right column is crucial for overall performance.

 ##### Creating a Non-Clustered Index